No Leaf Unturned: A Library Renovation Campaign

 Who is funding the renovations?

 The library will be the primary funder of the overall project.
-Funding for a recent land purchase in Castle Rock ($2.5 million) came from the Douglas County Libraries capital reserve fund.
+Funding for a land purchase in Castle Rock ($2.5 million) came from the Douglas County Libraries capital reserve fund.
 Smaller projects may be funded through capital reserves, and/or through funds annually designated for capital improvements.
 Partners, including local municipalities, private donors and corporate donors, may also help support this project.

 Will the community be involved?